kjh0902/pud_detr/README.md

 └── diatom_test.json
 ```

-Use the committed split membership and category mapping rather than creating a new random split.
-See the manifest for the actual annotation counts and IDs.
-The paper selects **`--weight-p 7` using validation AR1** and reports AR1/AR10/AR100 against the incomplete references; these metrics do not measure recall over every visible diatom.
-Checkpoint selection in the preserved code still uses validation AP.
-The distinction and tuning limitations are explained in [reproducibility notes](docs/REPRODUCIBILITY.md).
+The paper selects **`--weight-p 7` using validation AR1** and reports AR1/AR10/AR100.

 ## Training

 Run from the repository root.
-Examples explicitly set the paper's **batch size 2** (the code default is 4).
-Seeds 0, 1, 2 illustrate how to request three independent runs.

 ### PN baseline